Evolve-IT/directory-info-service/directory-info-service/README.md

   ii.
 You should see the directoryinfoservice image in the list if it was successfully built
  c.
 Run: docker run -p <publish exposed port> -i -t <dockerimage>
   i.
 Thus Run: # docker run -p 8080:8080 -i -t directoryinfoservice ii.
-This will run the docker image and expose port 8080 on the docker image as port 8080 to the “outside world”
+This will run the docker image and expose port 8080 on the docker image as port 8080 to the ï¿½outside worldï¿½
  d.
 Press Ctrl + P + Ctrl + Q (to allow you to type and see the input if it is still attached to the docker container)